Lexington, Ky.—Aug. 11

 “They took it all off, and you kind of just sit there and wait,” said Sharon.
 “And it’s excoriating that waiting period because you expect them to just open up their eyes and “Where am I?
 What’s going?’—and talk.
 And it took her probably two and a half to three days to open up her eyes.
 She couldn’t talk.
 She couldn’t breathe on her own.
 And then eventually she just became a little bit more aware over time what was going on.
 And as parents we were kind of advocating, ‘Take the breathing tube out so that she could try—she’s a little kid, she’s afraid,’ ”

 The results from California showed that Julia suffered from a rare tick borne virus called Powassan.
 First discovered in Russia, the virus has slowly made its way to the United States, first in the Great Lakes region and now in the Northeast.
-The younger the patient is, the better chances of recovery since there is no treatment for the virus.
-The antibiotics the doctors gave Julia in Boston allowed it to work itself out of her body.
-But the answer didn’t necessarily solve all problems.
+The younger the patient is, the better chances of recovery since there is no treatment for the virus, although the doctors gave her antibiotics.

 “She was at Children’s for two weeks and lost her ability to walk, talk, swallow,” said Sharon.
 “Her right side had swelling, like the nerve endings from her spine had swelling that affected her right side of her body.
 So her arm was pretty dead—like no use out of it.
 And she was a righty.”